matejkosiarcik/azlint/README.md

 ## About

-This project aims to bundle as many linters as possible in a single package (mostly as a docker container) ready to be pulled and run with single command.
+This project's goal is to bundle as many linters as possible in a docker container.

-Project is in early development stage, anything can break at any moment.
+This makes it really easy to adopt for your project on a CI server (or even locally during development).

-So... don't depend on it yet (or not solely 😉).
+Project is in early development stage, though versioned releases are already available.

 ### Included linters